LudovicEspeel/course-object-oriented-programming-with-cpp/docs/b-fundamentals/01-variables-and-datatypes/README.md

 So important lesson: **Make sure to assign a meaningful value to variables before using them as they may lead to hard-to-track bugs inside your application.**

-## Preprocessor Define
+## Preprocessor define

 Preprocessor directives are lines included in the code of programs preceded by a hash sign `#`.
 These lines are not program statements but directives for the preprocessor.
 The preprocessor examines the code before actual compilation of code begins and resolves all these directives before any code is actually generated by regular statements.

-::: insight Key Insight - Preprocessor Directive
+::: insight Key insight - Preprocessor Directive
 A preprocessor directive begins with hashtag `#`.
 It is processed before compiling the program.
 A preprocessor directive is not a statement and is therefore also not terminated by a semicolon `;`.
 :::